Operads for algebraic quantum field theory

 \subsection{Orthogonal equivalences}

-In this subsection we introduce a suitable notion of equivalence $F:\ovr{\CC}\to \ovr{\DD}$ between orthogonal categories.
+We introduce a suitable notion of equivalence $F:\ovr{\CC}\to \ovr{\DD}$ between orthogonal categories.
 We then show that the adjunction \eqref{eqn:generalorthadjunction} induced by an orthogonal equivalence $F$ is an adjoint equivalence between the associated categories of algebras.
-In the terminology of \cite{KapranovManin}, this means that the $\Op(\MM)$-morphism $\O_F: \O_{\ovr{\CC}} \to \O_{\ovr{\DD}}$ is a Morita equivalence.
+In the terminology of \cite{KapranovManin}, this means that the $\Op$-morphism $\O_F: \O_{\ovr{\CC}} \to \O_{\ovr{\DD}}$ is a Morita equivalence.

 \begin{defi} An orthogonal functor $F : \ovr{\CC}\to\ovr{\DD}$ is called an {\em orthogonal equivalence} if the following two properties hold true: (1)~$F:\CC\to\DD$ is an equivalence of small categories, i.e.\ a fully faithful and essentially surjective functor, and (2)~$F^\ast(\perp_\DD)=\perp_\CC$. \end{defi}